Pakistani Instrument of Surrender

 The Pakistani Instrument of Surrender (পাকিস্তানের আত্মসমর্পণের দলিল) was a legal document signed between India (alongside the Provisional Government of Bangladesh) and Pakistan to end the Bangladesh Liberation War and the Indo-Pakistani War of 1971.
 Per the trilateral agreement, the Pakistani government surrendered the Armed Forces Eastern Command, thereby enabling the establishment of the People's Republic of Bangladesh over the territory of East Pakistan.
 The document was signed by India's Lt.
-Gen Jagjit Singh Aurora and Pakistan's A. A. K. Niazi, and led to the surrender of 93,000 Pakistanis — the world's largest surrender in terms of number of personnel since World War II.
+Gen Jagjit Singh Aurora and Pakistan's Lt.
+Gen. A. A. K. Niazi, and led to the surrender of 93,000 Pakistanis, of which about 34,000–45,000 were soldiers — one of the world's largest surrenders in terms of number of personnel since World War II.
+(Note: While various sources and news media report the Pakistani surrender as being the largest since WW2, other surrenders, such as the South Vietnamese surrender in the aftermath of the Hue–Da Nang offensive, have been reported as having far more captured personnel.)
 Despite the agreement, Pakistan did not formally recognize Bangladeshi sovereignty until February 1974.

 The ratification of the agreement by all sides also marked the end of the Bangladesh genocide, perpetrated by Pakistan during the conflict.
 Bangladesh and the Indian Armed Forces celebrate Pakistan's 1971 defeat and surrender on an annual basis, observing 16 December as Victory Day.